-We purchased the Tuft and Needle Mint Mattress so our writer could put it to the test.
+We purchased the Tuft & Needle Mint Mattress so our writer could put it to the test.
 Keep reading for our full product review.

 A mattress is an investment in your sleep comfort for up to at least the next 10 years.
 In theory, you should spend at least six to eight hours a day (some less, some more) on this one household product.
 That adds pressure when trying to find the right model.
-If you get the wrong one, you could be sleep-deprived and grumpy for years.
-Foam mattresses offer excellent contouring to the body’s curves and better durability than most hybrid or innerspring models.
+Foam mattresses offer excellent contouring to the body’s curves and plenty of comfort.
 However, they usually have one major downfall—trapped moisture and body heat.

 As a sleeper who easily overheats, you can bet breathability and heat retention were high on my radar.
 If you’ve never had a bed-in-a-box mattress delivered to your door, you’re in for a bit of a shocker.
 Bed-in-a-box mattresses are shrunk down into a vacuum-sealed bag.
 It’s strange to see such a big mattress boxed.

 After opening the box, I laid the mattress directly on the bed's foundation—in my case, a box spring on a bed frame.
 Then, I cut the outer of two plastic bags.
 A little trepidation crossed through my mind upon cutting the first bag because it was vacuum-sealed.
 I was worried I might cut the mattress cover or mattress by accident.
 Good lighting and slow cutting got me through the plastic without any problems.